-Lemonade Day Lomita is August 6th 2022
+Lemonade Day Lomita Is July 9 2022

 Lomita, CA – Lemonade Day, a well-established global and national youth entrepreneurship program that teaches leadership and business skills by encouraging children to launch a lemonade business in their community, is happening in Lomita again!
 In its inaugural year in 2021, Lemonade Day Lomita’s very own Bri’s Frozen Lemonades WON the National Youth Entrepreneur Award from Lemonade Day National’s Board of Directors.
 Since 2007, more than 1 million kids have learned about business ownership by participating in Lemonade Day and hosting a lemonade stand in their community.
 We are proud to announce that this year Lomita kids will get to join in on the fun.

 It has been proven that cities that rally behind Lemonade Day benefit as much as the kids and their adult mentors do.
 The Lomita Chamber of Commerce will engage with community leaders, financial institutions, elected officials, businesses of all types, executives, youth organizations, schools, churches, and non-profit organizations who are already demonstrating their commitment to helping kids learn valuable lessons that will benefit them for a lifetime.